HEMI/APL SEED GRANT

 - Statement of the Problem or Area of Investigation

 - Project Goals and Objectives – Include the research objectives and/or technique or tool developments that will be accomplished during the HEMI/APL Seed Grant project phase.

 - Future Funding and Goals – State how this project will help the proposing team attract new or additional external funding following the HEMI/APL Seed Grant project phase.
 Which funding agencies and programs will be approached with future proposals?

 - Impact – Describe how this project will impact HEMI/APL and/or the broader JHU research community.
 If the proposal involves multiple investigators, one of the investigators must be designated as the Principal Investigator, with the remaining investigators as Co-Investigators.

 - Budget and Budget Justification – (Budget not to exceed $50,000 for a period up to 12 months).
 Facilities and Administrative costs cannot be charged to this grant.

 - Curriculum Vitae (one or 2 pages, standard NSF or NIH formats).

 Deadlines and Evaluation

-The proposal deadline is 5 p.m.
-Monday, January 20, 2020.
-Please email the proposal as a single PDF document and the budget/budget justification in Excel to [email protected].
-The HEMI/APL Seed Grant Program Review Committee may seek budget adjustments before making final decisions around the end of January 2020.
-The Principal Investigators should ensure the proposal contains all required elements and is clearly written.
-Although the review panel will be familiar with some of the proposed areas of research, it is not possible to have an expert in every field represented by the proposals.
+The HEMI Seed Grant Program Review Committee may seek budget adjustments before making final decisions around the beginning of December 2022 with a proposed start date of January 2023.
+The Principal Investigator should ensure the proposal contains all required elements and is clearly written.
+Although reviewers are chosen who are familiar with some of the proposed areas of research, it is not possible to have an expert in every field represented by the proposals.
 Therefore, it is imperative that you make a convincing argument why this research is important in your field and should be funded at this time.

-Please contact Scott McGhee ([email protected]) if you experience technical difficulties completing your submission or need further help in preparing your proposal.
+Please contact Katie Vaught if you experience technical difficulties completing your submission or need further help in preparing your proposal.